-We recently announced the technology preview of the Angular document editor with the Node.js WebSocketHandler.
+We recently announced the final version of the Angular document editor with the Node.js WebSocketHandler.
 This article explains the required components to deploy an application that uses the document editor.

 The TX Text Control document editor requires 3 components: